lumian2015/lockFreeProgramming/aba-problem.md

 The first loop – the lock free – never gets stuck because of another thread being suspended at **anywhere**.
 If some threads being suspended, others would still make progress to do the atomic addition.
 On the contrary, it will finish faster.![](/assets/lock-free.PNG)

 Let's supposed there are two threads modify the value of _\*addr_ concurrently.
 Through the above image, we could see that thread 1 and thread 2 both get the same local copy of _\*addr\(0\)_, and thread 1 updates the value first and then gets suspended for a very long time.
-Through the definition of CAS, we could easily know that thread 2 would fail the CAS because the value of _\*addr_ has been change to 1, then thread 2 do the some calculation again, keep adding 1 to_ \*addr_ no matter how long the thread 1 is suspended.
+Through the definition of CAS, we could easily know that thread 2 would fail the CAS because the value of _\*addr_ has been changed to 1, then thread 2 does the some calculation again, keeps adding 1 to_ \*addr_ no matter how long the thread 1 is suspended.

 The second loop – the spin lock – will very much get stuck if another thread obtains the lock and then gets suspended before releasing it.
 During the suspended time of that thread who owning the lock, other threads could just do nothing but keep looping and make no progress to the addition.

 ![](/assets/lock-based.PNG)

 As the same, let's supposed there are two threads modify the value of _\*addr_ concurrently.
-Through the above image, we could see that thread 1 get the lock first and update the value of _\*addr_.
+Through the above image, we could see that thread 1 gets the lock first and updates the value of _\*addr_.
 However, before it changes the state of lock, it gets suspended!
 While at the same time, thread 2 could just keep looping, testing the CAS and failing again and again.
 So, if thread 1 gets suspended for a very very long time, the thread 2 would be blocked and the value of _\*addr_ would being 1 forever.
 This is very different from the lock-free example!

 So, the main difference between lock-based or lock-free program is not whether a program use a specific "lock" or something else.
 You just need to check if any thread is blocked when some threads get suspended.
 If yes, it is lock-based, otherwise, it is lock-free.